Minnesota Wildflowers

 [photo of stem leaves] Upper leaves are up to 2 inches long and less than ¼ inch wide, mostly linear or narrowly spatulate, also with tiny teeth widely spaced around the edges, mostly erect.
 Leaves and stems are mostly hairless, sometimes sparsely hairy in the lower plant.

-[photo of fruit] Fruit is a small capsule, open at the top, with the sepals persisting at the top.
+[photo of developing fruit] Fruit is a small capsule, open at the top, with the sepals persisting at the top.

 [photo of seeds] Seeds are tiny, golden brown, semi-translucent, with a network of fine ridges across the surface.